BIOS-538/BIOS-538.github.io/README.md

 ##### Answering questions

 -   Answering a question *satisfactorily* with both code and explanation to enable anyone to reproduce.
-Enough explanation should be provided for a third party to understand (*not just the person asking the question*).
-Even the cause of the error message above should be explained if possible. *Validity judged by the question asker + TAs, and validated by commenting in the thread*.
+Enough explanation should be provided for a third party to understand (*not just the person asking the question*), and **references** should definitely be provided to backup your answer.
+Even the cause of the error message above should be explained if possible. *Validity judged by the question asker + TAs, and validated by `endorsement` or commenting in the thread*.
 Multiple answers eligible for credit if different enough/ teach something new (*you should highlight and explain what is unique about your method and why it is better than previous answers*)
 -   (**bonus/1 point**) Audience choice - questions and answers with \>= 10x ❤️'s get extra credit
     -   Adding a good resource such as a link or dataset with explanation of what subsets of it are most useful and for what purpose.
 Needs to be liked by \>= 10 people over the duration of the course to get credit.

 #### Office hour attendance

--   (1 point) for showing up to office hours (*one or more/week)*
+-   (1 point) for showing up to office hours with any technical questions on zoom or in-person (*one or more/week)*

 #### In-class question and answers